dotlang/language/Reference.md

 [KISS rule] (https://en.wikipedia.org/wiki/KISS_principle) and [DRY rule] (https://en.wikipedia.org/wiki/Don%27t_repeat_yourself).

-As a 10,000 foot view of the language, code is written in files organized in directories.
+As a 10,000 foot view of the language, code is written in files organized in directories (called packages).
 Each file represents one and only one class (fields + methods).
-In Electron, class is equal to class or abstract class or interface in other languages.
-Classes can import other classes to use them.
-The entry point of an application is `main` method.
+In Electron, class can be analogous to class or abstract class or interface in other languages.
+Classes can import other packages to use their classes.
+The entry point of an application is the `main` method.

 ##Lexical Syntax
+- **Encoding**: Source code files are encoded in UTF-8 format.
+- **Whitespace**: Any instance of space(' '), tab(\t), newline(\r and \n) are whitespace and will be ignored.
+- **Comments**: C like comments are used (`//` for single line and `/* */` for multi-line).
+- **Literals**: `123` integer literal, `'c'` character literal, `'this is a test'` string literal, `0xffe` hexadecimal number, `0x0101011101` binary number, `192.121f` double, `1234l` long.
+- **Adressing**: Each type, field or method can be address in the format of `A.B.(...).D` where `A`, `B` and other parts are each either name of a package or class.
+The last part `D` is name of the field or method or type which is being addressed.

 ##Rules and Conventions
+Almost everything is an object, even basic data types and everything is passed by value, but everything is a reference.
+Every class has a special instance (static instance), which is created by the compiler.
+This instance can be used to create other instances of the class.
+But at very few cases compiler does something for the developer automatically.
+Most of the time, developer should do the job manually.

 ##Structure of source file

 ##Keywords
 ##Operators and special syntax
 ##Best practice